Rwanda Country Commercial Guide

 Last published date:

-Rwanda is landlocked and transportation costs for imports and exports are among the highest in the world.
+Rwanda is landlocked and transportation costs for imports and exports are high.
 The country lacks a link to regional railway networks, which means all trade is conducted by road or air.
 Non-tariff barriers add to high transportation costs and contribute to inflated prices of domestically manufactured products, as most raw materials used for manufacturing need to be imported.
+The cost of transport and logistics in Rwanda is estimated to be more than 30% higher than the regional average, per the Rwandan trade minister in September 2024.
+Rwanda relies on ports in Kenya’s Mombasa and Tanzania’s Dar es Salaam.
+Political instability in the region, difficult terrain, and road infrastructure that does not fully reach rural production areas compound transport challenges.
+However, ongoing infrastructure investments, including the construction of a new international airport at Bugesera, aim to improve Rwanda’s position as a logistics hub for east and central Africa.

 Cost of electricity:

-Rwanda’s average residential and commercial electricity costs, at $0.217 per kilowatt-hour (kWh) before tax, exceed the rate in other East African countries and rank among the top 10 most expensive tariffs in Sub-Saharan Africa.
+Rwanda’s average residential and commercial electricity costs, at $0.295 per kilowatt-hour (kWh) before tax, exceed the rate in other East African countries and rank among the highest tariffs in Sub-Saharan Africa, based on Rwanda Energy Group (REG) data and regulatory tariff decisions as of October 2025.
 However, preferential tariffs for industrial customers and other special projects are available.
 View information on electricity tariffs.

-Competition from state-owned and ruling political party-owned enterprises: Some investors complain about competition from state-owned and ruling party-aligned businesses.
+Competition from state-owned and ruling political party-owned enterprises: Some investors raise concerns about competition from state-owned and ruling party-aligned businesses.

-Investors have cited the inconsistent application of tax incentives and import duties as a significant challenge to doing business in Rwanda.
-Investors also cite sudden changes in tax policy and corporate tax rates as a challenge to continued investment in Rwanda.
+Investors have cited the inconsistent application of tax incentives and import duties as a challenge to doing business, as well as sudden changes in tax policy and corporate tax rates.
 Under Rwandan law, foreign firms should receive equal treatment with regard to taxes, as well as access to licenses, approvals, and procurement.
 Foreign firms should also receive VAT tax rebates within 15 days of receipt of relevant documents by tax authorities, but firms often complain that the process for reimbursement can take months or years and often involves lengthy audits by and negotiations with the Rwanda Revenue Authority (RRA).
 Some investors express frustration that audits are conducted with great frequency, even on businesses that have demonstrated excellent compliance.

 ×